Code-Institute-Solutions/churnometer/another_readme.md

 * Checkbox: Parallel plot using Churn and correlated variables

 ### Page 3: Prospect Churnometer
+* State business requirement 2
+* set of widgets inputs, which relates to the prospect profile.
+Each set of inputs is related to a given ML task to predict Churn, Tenure and Cluster
-* User Interface with prospect inputs and predictions indicating if the prospect will churn or not, if so, when, to which cluster the prospect belongs, and an indication on which cluster the prospect belong to.
+* "Run predictive analysis" button, that serves the prospect data to our ML pipelines, and predicts if the prospect will churn or not, if so, when.
+It also shows to which cluster the prospect belongs
-* In addition, present cluster profile; so the person serving the prospect can suggest an offer that will bring the prospect to a non-churnable customer.

 ### Page 4: Project Hypothesis and Validation
 * For each project hypothesis, describe the conclusion and how you validated it.